-AutoCMS (AutoCMS) benefits from the efficient and flexible template engine of Go language, providing powerful support for content management.During template development, we often use various filters to format and process data.get_digitFilter is a utility used to extract specific position digits from numbers.So, when we use it to extract a digit from a position in a number that actually does not exist, how will it respond?Let's delve into it.
+AnQiCMS (AnQiCMS) leverages the efficient features and flexible template engine of the Go language to provide powerful support for content management.During template development, we often use various filters to format and process data.
+Among them,get_digitThe filter is a utility for extracting specific position numbers from numbers.Then, how will it respond when we use it to extract a digit from a number at a position that actually does not exist?Let's delve deeper into it.

 Deep understandingget_digitFilter